top of page

 With research, I found Baltimore was far more involved in slavery than I realized.

-I had an apartment, originally the servants’ quarters, in a pre-Civil War mansion on Monument Place.
+My apartment, originally the servants’ quarters, was in a pre-Civil War mansion on Monument Place.
 Rumors suggested the mansion was a stop on the Underground Railroad.
-It seemed believable, for in the arched brick basement, there was a heavy metal sliding door, perhaps leading to a tunnel.
+It seemed believable, for in the arched brick basement, I found a heavy metal sliding door, perhaps leading to a tunnel.

 Since I now live in North Carolina, I began investigating the Maritime Underground Railroad and enslavement.
 In Mission 2, while trying to evade patty rollers in the Dismal Swamp in 1834, the enslaved twins unintentionally time-traveled to the middle of Central Park in 2022.